 Then it spreads from human to human transmission in the community, as a result of direct contact with blood, secretions, organs or bodily fluids of infected persons.
 Funeral rites, during which relatives and friends of the deceased are in direct contact with the body may also play a role in the transmission of Ebola.

-The disease is characterized by fever followed by generalized bleeding.
-It begins with: A high and prolonged fever that will not respond to the treatment of malaria or antibiotics within three days; joint aches and pains; headache; intense weakness; nausea and vomiting; hiccups and frequent abdominal pain and diarrhea.
+The disease is characterized by a fever followed by generalized bleeding.
+It begins with: A high and prolonged fever that will not respond to the treatment of malaria or antibiotics within three days; joint aches and pains; a headache; intense weakness; nausea and vomiting; hiccups and frequent abdominal pain and diarrhea.

-After 5 to 7 days, the fever will be complicated by spontaneous bleeding quickly generalized Injection eyes; bleeding from the nose, gums; vomiting blood; hematochezia; appearance of red spots on body due to subcutaneous bleeding; difficulty swallowing, dry throat.
+After 5 to 7 days, the fever will be complicated by spontaneous bleeding quickly generalized Injection eyes; bleeding from the nose, gums; vomiting blood; hematochezia; the appearance of red spots on the body due to subcutaneous bleeding; difficulty swallowing, dry throat.